The Arthur Murray Party

-The Arthur Murray Party is an American television variety show which ran from July 1950 until September 1960.
-The show was hosted by famous dancers Arthur and Kathryn Murray, and was basically one long advertisement for their chain of dance studios.
-Each week the couple performed a mystery dance, and the viewer who correctly identified the dance would receive two free lessons at a local studio.
+The Arthur Murray Party is an American television variety show that ran from July 1950 until September 1960.
+The show was hosted by dancers Arthur and Kathryn Murray, the show featured various acts and celebrity guests and acted as advertisement for their chain of dance studios.
+Each week, the couple performed a mystery dance, and the viewer who correctly identified the dance would receive two free lessons at a local studio.

-The Arthur Murray Party is notable for being one of the few TV series—the others were Down You Go, The Ernie Kovacs Show, Pantomime Quiz, The Original Amateur Hour, and Tom Corbett, Space Cadet—broadcast on all four major commercial networks in the 1950s during the Golden Age of Television.
-It may, in fact, be the only series which had a run on all four networks at least twice.
+The Arthur Murray Party is notable for being one of the few TV series broadcast on all four major commercial networks in the 1950s during the Golden Age of Television.

 Overview

 The show was set up like a large party, with Kathryn hosting a variety of guests, from sports stars to actors or musicians.
 Murray dance studio instructors would help Kathryn and Arthur to show their guests how to perform a particular dance step.
 At the end of the show, the couple would perform a Johann Strauss waltz.

 The dancers often dressed in elegant clothing, which could cause amusing problems at times.
 In one surviving episode (February 15, 1954), available on Internet Archive, the well-dressed female dancers are heard squealing with teenage-like excitement at guest star Johnnie Ray.
 Buddy Holly and The Crickets performed "Peggy Sue" on the December 29, 1957 telecast, also preserved on a kinescope.

 The J. Fred and Leslie W. MacDonald Collection at the Library of Congress contains thirteen kinescoped programs and partial programs of the various incarnations of Arthur Murray on TV.
 These include a complete one-hour show from late 1950 featuring guests The DeMarco Sisters plus Andy and Della Russell; a complete half-hour show from August 17, 1954, featuring guest Don Cornell; a segment from September 27, 1956, in which The Platters perform "You'll Never Know" and Andy Williams sings "Canadian Sunset"; and a segment from August 5, 1957, in which celebrities Jack E. Leonard, Bert Lahr, Paul Winchell, and June Havoc compete in a dance contest.

+Choreographer James Starbuck won an Emmy Award for his work on this program.

 Broadcast history

 The show appeared on ABC for the first few months of its broadcast as Arthur Murray Party Time, then moved to the DuMont, ABC, CBS, DuMont, CBS, NBC, CBS, and finally NBC (in that order).

-The time slots for Season One are as follows:
+The time slots were as follows: